biolink/biolink-model/guidelines/association-examples-with-qualifiers.md

 - affects (biolink:predicate)
 - ADRB2 (biolink:object)

-This is our "core triple" and its subject and object are broken down from the example above so that they are concepts that are most likely to be shared across many statements and data sources.
-We might find more data sources that talk about "Methionine" than "Methionine deficiency" and we might find more data sources that talk about "ADRB2" as a "thing" than "increased expression of ADRB2 in adipose tissue".
-So we want to break down the example sentence into its core components without making a false statement.

-Notes:
+This is our "core triple".

+Some design decisions that went into selecting this core triple:
 - Use of the Biolink model does not require, always, the use of less specific subject and object concepts, some use knowledge graphs may choose to use a more specific subject and object category to fulfill their use cases.
 But for this example, we apply Biolink categories at a higher level in the core triple to increase the connectivity possibilities of the data.

-- Note the use of the "affects" predicate.
-Here we are careful to use a predicate that keeps the core triple true despite our modification of the subject and object.
-If we were to use "increases expression of" as a predicate here, we would be invalidating the "core tripe is true" principle.
+- The "affects" predicate was chose here because we are being careful to use a predicate that keeps the core triple true despite our choice of subject and object.
+If we were to use "increases expression of" as a predicate here, we would be invalidating the "core tripe is true" principle (as our subject, "Methionine" is the opposite of "Methionine deficiency").

-- Despite our preference for connectivity, we don't want to lose the specificity of our original knowledge statement.
+Despite our preference for connectivity, we don't want to lose the specificity of our original knowledge statement.
 We can capture the nuance and specificity (expression, abundance) in qualifiers.
+The aspect of Methionine that we want to capture is the "decreased abundance" of it.
+The aspect of ADRB2 that we want to capture is the "increased expression" of it.
+These two aspects, "abundance" and "expression" are represented in the Biolink model as "aspect qualifiers".
+The direction of the aspect, is represented in the Biolink model as "direction qualifiers".
+Finally, we can have a qualifier that applies to the entirety of the fully qualified statement, an "anatomical context qualifier" that expresses that this statement all takes place in the "adipose tissue."
+Therefore, the fully qualified statement, using our core triple would be:

 - json
 ```json